transcendental-software/csc-397-595-docs/docs/07-proxylab.md

 Proxy started on port 3142, waiting for connections.
 ```

-Once a client connects to the proxy, your proxy should read and parse the entirety of a request from the client (except in the second part of the Bonus).
+Once a client connects to the proxy, your proxy should read and parse the entirety of a request from the client.
 It should determine whether the client has sent a valid HTTP request; if so, it can then establish its own connection to the appropriate web server and request the object the client specified.
 Finally, your proxy should read the server’s response and forward it to the client.  *The proxy should never exit;* if it receives an incorrect request or if the client or web server dies, the proxy should gracefully carry on.

 The port you are going to specify on the command line is arbitrary, within the *unprivileged range* 1024-65535.
 It is quite convenient to run your proxy always on the same port while working on the lab, but as we all share the ports on our Linux machine, there should be some discipline about it.
 To avoid running into port conflicts, use the ports given by `./ports-for-user`: